status-im/help.status.im/docs/en/your-profile-and-preferences/mute-your-notifications.md

 # Mute your notifications

 You can turn off and on your notifications for the entire app or specific communities, channels, group chats, and direct messages (DMs) for a designated period.
-Communities, group chats, channels and direct messages appear grayed out when you mute their notifications.
+Communities, group chats, channels and direct messages appear greyed out when you mute their notifications.

 !!! tip
     You have the option to [set notification exceptions][set-notification-exceptions] to fine-tune your notification preferences, allowing certain notifications to come through even if others are muted.
 For instance, you can mute all notifications for a channel except for messages sent by a specific user.